 Highcharts is a multi-platform library that is designed for developers looking to add interactive charts into web and mobile projects.
 This charting library works with any back-end database and data can be given in CSV, JSON or updated live.
 They also feature intelligent responsiveness that fits the desired chart into the dimensions of the specific container but also places non-graph elements in the optimal location automatically.

 We have explained what are the tools used by data analysts, and provided a short description of each to provide you with insights needed to choose the one (or several) that would fit your analytical processes the best.
-If you want to start an exciting analytical journey and test a professional BI solution for yourself, you can try datapine for a 14-day trial, completely free of charge and no hidden costs.
+We focused on diversity in presenting tools that would fit technically skilled analysts such as R Studio, Python, MySQL, or Workbench.
+On the other hand, data analysis software like datapine cover needs both for data analysts and business users alike so we tried to cover multiple perceptions and skill levels.
+To conclude, if you want to start an exciting analytical journey and test a professional BI solution for yourself, you can try datapine for a 14-day trial, completely free of charge and no hidden costs.

 Take advantage of modern BI software features today!